-Uploading to Your Windows Live SkyDrive
+Uploading Movies to Your OneDrive

 When it's done, you'll have the option to view it online.
-Click "Watch Online" to open the video in your default web browser.
+Click Watch online to open the video in your default web browser.

 In this screen, you can see the contents of the folder we just created.